silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_lbaas_server_instance_attachment`
 {: #instance-attachment}

-Provides a resource for attaching the server instance to IBM cloud load balancer.
-This allows to attach, detach and update server instances as LoadBalancer members to IBM cloud load balancer.
+Provides a resource for attaching the server instance to IBM cloud Load Balancer.
+This allows to attach, detach and update server instances as LoadBalancer members to IBM cloud Load Balancer.
 A `depends_on` statement is required for the associated load balancer to ensure that attach and detach only occur after and before load balancer creation and deletion.
 If you do not specify the `depends_on` parameter, intermittent attach failures will occur on creation and load balancer deletion will fail.
 Typically when apply or destroy is rerun the operation will be successful.